 The recruiter works with the same candidate stream sources and does not restructure their work for different vacancies.
 This is partly a continuation of the previous problem.

 What is the problem?
 Recruiters often follow the stereotype: if yesterday suitable candidates came from this site, they would also come this time.
 You just need to wait.
-However, while they wait, time is wasted, vacancies are empty.
+However, while they wait, time is wasted, and vacancies are empty.

 2. The work of a recruiter is not automated